The Roots of Modern America Blog

-Sen. James Maury Mason, Black Labor, and the Aftermath of the Civil War
+Sen. James Murray Mason, Black Labor, and the Aftermath of the Civil War

 Header from James M. Mason December 21, 1869 letter to William Schaw Lindsay from "Clarens"